abinit/abinit/doc/tutorial/eph4isotc.md

 for four different Gamma-centered $\kk$-meshes: 12x12x12, 18x18x18, 24x24x24, and (48x48x48).
 The computational cost of the NSC run increases quickly with the size of the $\kk$-mesh but as already stressed we only needed electron states in a appropriate energy window around the Fermi level.

-To speed the computation of the WFK files we will be using the same trick based on the star-function interpolation used in the mobility tutorial.
+As the $\kk$-mesh must be a multiple of the $\qq$-mesh, we need to generate **different WFK files** to prepare our convergence studies.
 -->

-Our goal is to perform calculations of $\gamma_\qnu$ and $\lambda_\qnu$ with different $\qq/\kk$-meshes in order to analyze the convergence behaviour of $\alpha^2F(\ww)$ and $\lambda$.
-For example ...

-As the $\kk$-mesh must be a multiple of the $\qq$-mesh, we need to generate **different WFK files** to prepare our convergence studies.
-This preliminary step becomes quite CPU-consuming if very dense $\kk$-meshes are needed.
+The NSCF computation of the WFK becomes quite CPU-consuming and memory-demanding if dense $\kk$-meshes are needed.
-Fortunately, we can speed up this part since the computation of $\gamma_\qnu$, due to the double delta, requires the knowledge of Bloch states only inside a relatively small energy window around $\ee_F$.
+Fortunately, we can optimize this part since the computation of $\gamma_\qnu$ requires the knowledge of Bloch states inside a relatively small energy window around $\ee_F$.

-Similarly to what is done in the [eph4mob tutorial](eph4mob), we take advantage of the star-function SKW interpolation to find the $\kk$ wavevectors whose energy is inside the [[sigma_erange]] energy window **around the Fermi level** so that we need to perform a NSCF calculation only for the relevant wavevectors.
+Similarly to what is done in the [eph4mob tutorial](eph4mob), we can therefore take advantage of the star-function SKW interpolation to find the $\kk$ wavevectors whose energy is inside the [[sigma_erange]] energy window **around the Fermi level**.

 First of all, we **strongly recommend** to test whether the SKW interpolation can reproduce the *ab-initio* results with reasonable accuracy.